This article was reviewed by the YOUCANIC editorial team.

 “Drive Carefully” comes up when hitting a speed bump or pothole.

 Suppose the Drive Carefully warning comes up when you hit a speed bump.
 The problem is usually due to a faulty accumulator that no longer provides instant pressures as needed or a loose electrical connection.
 Start by checking the ABC fluid level.
-If the level is low and keeps dropping even after refilling it, one of the accumulators may leak hydraulic fluid.
+If the level is low and drops even after refilling it, one of the accumulators may leak hydraulic fluid.

 You may also notice hydraulic fluid overflowing from the ABC reservoir.
 ABC accumulators typically last between ten to twelve years.
 Once one accumulator fails, it is a matter of time before all the actuators must be replaced.
 Replacement accumulators cost between $100 and $200.
 While not required, it is recommended to replace all simultaneously.